Somerfield: Takeover by the Co-operative Group

 On 16 July 2008, it was announced that Somerfield would be acquired by the Co-operative Group for £1.57 billion, subject to approval from the Office of Fair Trading.

 The build-up to this announcement began in late 2007, when the parent private equity consortium, that had acquired Somerfield in December 2005, put the chain up for sale.
 News reports valued the chain at over £1.5 billion.

 Somerfield appointed Citigroup to manage the sale, and a preference to sell as a going concern rather than on a piecemeal basis was reported.
 It emerged that four provisional bids were made.
 Only the Co-operative Group, the UK's largest co-operative, publicly announced purchase talks, aiming to complete due diligence for the entire estate of 900 Somerfield stores in the third quarter, but would be expected to sell a minority of stores.
 On 24 June, a Thomson Reuters newswire reported sources indicating that the Co-operative Group's acquisition of Somerfield could be finalised at the start of July, in a final deal worth £1.7 billion.
 Earlier in June, Morrisons confirmed that it was not bidding for Somerfield, but would consider the purchase of any stores that are sold after the acquisition.
 Newspaper sources said that other major supermarket chains are also interested in such purchases.
 In July 2008, the Co-operative Group announced a deal to purchase Somerfield for £1.57 billion, creating the fifth largest supermarket chain in the UK.
-It was confirmed on 20 October 2008 that the Office of Fair Trading had approved the sale of Somerfield under the condition that 133 stores must be sold.
+It was confirmed on 20 October 2008 that the Office of Fair Trading had approved the sale of Somerfield under the condition that 126 stores must be sold.
 This process continued into 2009 with many stores changing ownership, for example to Lidl.

 In February 2009, it was announced that The Co-operative Group planned to close the Somerfield head office in Bristol and relocate all operations to its existing head office in Manchester.
 The Co-operative said that it would try to relocate as many staff as possible to other areas of the business or to its head office in Manchester, to try to avoid redundancies.
 The takeover was officially completed on 2 March 2009.
-The conversion and rebranding of Somerfield stores into Coop stores took just over two years and was completed by summer 2011.
+The conversion and rebranding of Somerfield stores into Co-op stores took just over two years and was completed by summer 2011.